-It follows from this that the main hope for the Church for better times rests on the religious instruction of vouth.
+It follows from this that the main hope for the Churc for better times rests on the religious instruction of youth.

-It was also part of the vision of Jules Chevalier that the mission to regenerate society would be carried out not only by professed religious, but also by an association of lay people who would form another branch of the Congregation.
-Among the staff of MSC schools are lay people who share the mission and charism of the Missionaries of the Sacred Heart, and who work with them in a special way to proclaim and witness to the love of God.
+It was also part of the vision of Jules Chava ier bat the mission to regenerate society would be carried out not only by professed religious, but also by an association of lay people who would form another branch of the Congregation.
+Among the staffed Mac achools are lay people who share the mission and charism of the Missionaries of the Sacred Heart, an who work with them in a special way to proclaim and witness to the love of God.

-Chevalier also gives advice for those involved in the ministry of education:
+Chevalier also gives adv. e to those involved in the ministry of education:

-In order that a ministry of this nature be completely fruitful, it is necessary that those among us who take it on combine forces, and work with a spirit of unity....
+In order that a ministry of his nature be completely fruitful, it is necessary that those among us who take it on combine forces, and work with a spirit of unity....
 It is also necessary that they commend themselves to their students by the goodness of their lives as well as by their teaching.

 They should be tireless in teaching their students whatever is needed for them to gain academic results with distinction.
-And they should never forget that the first task required of them is that their students become 'fortes in fide " (strong in faith), dedicated with great love to the practice of all Christian virtues.
+And they should never forget that the first task required of them is that their students become 'fortes in fide" (strong in faith), dedicated with great love to the practice of all Christian virtues.

-SECTION 1 : MISSION AND ETHOS
+SECTION 1: MISSION AND ETHOS